nytimes/covid-19-data/README.md

 * Joplin, Mo.

 Starting June 25, cases and deaths for Joplin are reported separately from Jasper and Newton counties.
 The cases and deaths reported for those counties are only for the portions exclusive of Joplin.
 Joplin cases and deaths previously appeared in the counts for those counties or as Unknown.

+* Alaska

+Data for the Bristol Bay Borough and Lake and Peninsula Borough county equivalents are reported as a single "Bristol Bay plus Lake and Peninsula" area, and data for the Yakutat City and Borough and Hoonah-Angoon Census Area county equivalents are reported together as "Yakutat plus Hoonah-Angoon".

 * Alameda County, Calif.